collinsowusu/PyGEE-SWToolbox/README.md

 and above the list of files click <b>Code</b> to download zip or open with GitHub Desktop.
 The project archive can also be downloaded from [Zenodo](https://zenodo.org/record/4910772#.YNpSmzhKiUk).

-It is recommended to have [Anaconda](https://www.anaconda.com/distribution/#download-section) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your computer.
+It is recommended to download and install either [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/distribution/#download-section) on your computer.
+Miniconda is recommended since it is a minimal version of Anaconda with no third-party binaries.
+Open the Anaconda Prompt from your programs menu after the miniconda or anaconda is installed.
- You should create a conda Python environment and install pip and Jupyter notebook with the following commands (where SWToolbox is the name of the environment which can be changed to a user-preferred name):
+Create a conda Python environment and install Jupyter notebook with the following commands (where SWToolbox is the name of the environment which can be changed to a user-preferred name):

 ```
-  conda create -n SWToolbox
+  conda create -n SWToolbox python=3.8
   conda activate SWToolbox
-  conda install pip
   conda install -c conda-forge notebook
 ```
 The required packages can be found in the requirements.txt file in the project directory.